 On April 17, 2023, the Ninth Circuit issued an opinion in a lawsuit between the California Restaurant Association and the City of Berkeley concerning regulation by the City prohibiting the installation of natural gas piping within newly constructed buildings.
-In its decision, the Court ruled, among other things, the City's ordinance was expressly preempted by the federal Energy Policy and Conservation Act, which it held encompasses and preempts building codes that purport to regulate natural gas use by covered products.
-The precise impact of this decision on the code changes adopted by the SBCC and/or the pending litigation are, at this time, uncertain.
+In its decision, the Court ruled, among other things, the City's ordinance was expressly preempted by the federal Energy Policy and Conservation Act (EPCA), which it held encompasses and preempts building codes that purport to regulate natural gas use by covered products.
+The City of Berkeley has since filed a petition for en banc review of the Court's decision, which remains pending.